 June 20, 2013

-A panel of Jill E. Fisch '85, Perry Golkin Professor of Law and Co-Director, Institute for Law and Economics, University of Pennsylvania Law School; Jonathan A. Knee '88, Senior Managing Director, Evercore Partners; and Jonathan R. Macey '82, Samuel Harris Professor of Corporate Law, Corporate Finance, and Securities Law, Yale Law School, moderated by Roberta Romano '80, Sterling Professor of Law and Center Director, will focus on the provocative thesis of Prof. Macey's new book, "The Death of Corporate Reputation: How Integrity Has Been Destroyed on Wall Street, " which describes a transformation in American finance from a reputational model where customers were treated well and Wall Street financiers often took strong, decisive and costly steps to maintain their reputations, to the present state of affairs, in which customers are treated as one-off "counter-parties" to whom no duties are owed.
-The panel will explore the book's main thesis, which is that, to a large extent, this transformation was due to regulation.
-In particular, the panel will consider whether the changing business model can be related to the growth of reliance on regulation rather than reputation as the primary mechanism for protecting customers; and the increasing complexity of regulation, which made technical expertise rather than reputation the primary criterion on which customers choose who to do business with in today's markets?
-Further factors to be explored are: what, if any, was the effect of the change in organizational form from private partnerships to public corporations?
+A panel of Jill E. Fisch '85, Perry Golkin Professor of Law and Co-Director, Institute for Law and Economics, University of Pennsylvania Law School; Jonathan A. Knee '88, Senior Managing Director, Evercore Partners; and Jonathan R. Macey '82, Samuel Harris Professor of Corporate Law, Corporate Finance, and Securities Law, Yale Law School, moderated by Roberta Romano '80, Sterling Professor of Law and Center Director, focused on the provocative thesis of Prof. Macey's new book, "The Death of Corporate Reputation: How Integrity Has Been Destroyed on Wall Street, " which describes a transformation in American finance from a reputational model where customers were treated well and Wall Street financiers often took strong, decisive and costly steps to maintain their reputations, to the present state of affairs, in which customers are treated as one-off "counter-parties" to whom no duties are owed.
+The panel explored the book's main thesis, which is that, to a large extent, this transformation was due to regulation.
+In particular, the panel considered whether the changing business model can be related to the growth of reliance on regulation rather than reputation as the primary mechanism for protecting customers; and the increasing complexity of regulation, which made technical expertise rather than reputation the primary criterion on which customers choose who to do business with in today's markets?
+Further factors explored were: what, if any, was the effect of the change in organizational form from private partnerships to public corporations?
 Did a new "cult of personality" develop on Wall Street, in which the relevance of companies' reputations were replaced by the reputation of individual "rain-makers," as the basis for premium pricing of financial services?
 What can be done about this situation?; if regulation is a cause can it also be a solution?
 Is a similar transformation going on in law firm practice?